MyCryptoHQ/support.mycrypto.com/src/content/accessing-your-wallet/how-to-use-your-ledger-with-mycrypto.md

 ### Using the Ledger Nano S with MyCrypto

 It's time to access our Nano S using MyCrypto!
-In order to do so, go to [MyCrypto.com](https://mycrypto.com/), enter the "Send Ether & Tokens" tab, and click the "Ledger Wallet" option.
+In order to do so, go to [MyCrypto.com](https://mycrypto.com/), enter the "View & Send" tab, and click the "Ledger" option.

 <img src="../images/ledger-migration/screenshots/ledger-screen.png" >